oneTRANSPORT/ios-one-transport-frameworks/README.md

 # ios-one-transport-frameworks
-The oneM2M and oneTransport frameworks
+The oneM2M and oneTRANSPORT frameworks

 This repository contains two frameworks.